dreadflopp/dreads_modlist_patches/README.md

 ## Items – Weapons

 #### [Animated Armoury - New Weapons with animations SSE Version](https://www.nexusmods.com/skyrimspecialedition/mods/15394)
 Download main file and update file.
+After installation, delete NewArmoury.bsa and NewArmoury.bsl.

 #### [Artifacts - The Tournament of the ten Bloods](https://www.nexusmods.com/skyrimspecialedition/mods/15264)
 In the installer, 2K is recommended.